-The Department of Disability and Psychoeducational Studies is committed to research about and teaching of students with disabilities and special abilities.
-The department’s research, teaching, and service address current issues in special education, rehabilitation, school psychology, and deaf studies.
+We are committed to research about and teaching of students with disabilities and special abilities.
+Our research, teaching, and service address current issues in special education, counseling, rehabilitation, school psychology, and deaf studies.